 The Master of Professional Studies (MPS) in Homeland Security Studies from Tulane School of Professional Advancement focuses on securing and maintaining the safety of U.S. citizens and residents through practical applications of security and emergency management.
-Graduates will be prepared to work in the fields of emergency management, cyber security, and infrastructure management at all levels of government and in the private sector.
-This degree is ideal for members of law enforcement, including border patrol and narcotics enforcement, who are hoping to advance their careers.
+Graduates will be prepared to work in the fields of emergency management, intelligence analysis, counter-terrorism analysis, cyber security, border protection and security, and infrastructure protection at all levels of government and in the private sector.
+This degree is ideal for members of the intelligence community, emergency management, first responders and law enforcement, including border patrol and narcotics enforcement, who are hoping to advance their careers.
 Other potential careers available for graduates of this program include the following:

 Courses in this program are available both in the classroom and online; it is possible to complete the program entirely online, though not all elective courses are available online.
 Course availability may vary across campus locations.